cdktf/cdktf-provider-azurerm/docs/eventgridSystemTopicEventSubscription.python.md

 ###### `number_greater_than_or_equals`<sup>Optional</sup> <a name="number_greater_than_or_equals" id="@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscription.putAdvancedFilter.parameter.numberGreaterThanOrEquals"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscriptionAdvancedFilterNumberGreaterThanOrEquals">EventgridSystemTopicEventSubscriptionAdvancedFilterNumberGreaterThanOrEquals</a>]]
+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscriptionAdvancedFilterNumberGreaterThanOrEquals">EventgridSystemTopicEventSubscriptionAdvancedFilterNumberGreaterThanOrEquals</a>]

 number_greater_than_or_equals block.